Psalm 98: Motets

 Heinrich Schütz set a German metred version of Psalm 98 in the Becker Psalter, published in 1628, Singet dem Herrn ein neues Lied, SWV 196.
 Marc-Antoine Charpentier composed in 1679-80 one Cantate Domino, H.176, for three voices, two treble instruments, and continuo.
 Michel-Richard de Lalande composed one grand motet (S.72) in 1720, as also Étienne Moulinier, Dieterich Buxtehude, Nicolas Bernier, Charles-Hubert Gervais CHG.36, Henry Madin HM.12, Louis Grénon, Jean-Joseph de Mondonville and Claudio Monteverdi.

 Georg Philipp Telemann's Singet dem Herrn ein neues Lied, TWV 1:1345 is a setting of Psalm 98.

 Czech composer Antonín Dvořák set part of Psalm 98 (together with part of Psalm 96) to music as No. 10 of his Biblical Songs in 1894.
 John Rutter set the psalm as the first movement of his choral work The Falcon.
-Settings were also written by David Conte and by Arvo Pärt in Latin.
+A setting was also written by Arvo Pärt in Latin.

 Bernard Barrell composed Show Yourselves Joyful unto the Lord, an anthem for female chorus and organ, Op.
 130 (1993).

 Andrew Lloyd Webber set the psalm as a coronation anthem for the Coronation of Charles III in 2023.